Disclaimer - tinkering with settings and scripts can break your

 Useful Scripts

-Note: all scripts are presented as-is and without warranty, I'm not
+Note: all scripts are presented as-is and without warranty, I'm

 responsible for any effect they may have on your system.
-Don't ever run
+Don't

 a script unless you understand what it does.
 These scripts should

-present no issues but often scripts need to be adapted to a particular
+present no issues but often scripts need to be adapted to a

 system, you might have to do that.